statamic/v2-docs/content/collections/tags/user-profile.md

   -
     name: id
     type: string
-    description: >
+    description: |
       Specify the ID for a user to output their data.
+      Leave blank to target the currently logged in user.
   -
     name: username
     type: string
-    description: >
+    description: |
       Specify the username of a user to output their data.
+      Leave blank to target the currently logged in user.
   -
     name: email
     type: string
-    description: >
+    description: |
       Specify the email of a user to output their data.
+      Leave blank to target the currently logged in user.
 variables:
   -
     name: user data